 On the other hand it’s true that I’ve spent much of my life trying in various ways to prevent wars or attempting to speed their end, years trying to discredit war and strip it of its glamorous mythology, and done whatever I could to promote disarmament and nonviolent approaches to conflict resolution.
 I’ve been involved in a succession of peace and civil rights groups, belonged to several communities in which hospitality and protest were key elements of life, done a great deal of counseling of conscientious objectors, spent many hours on picket lines and in demonstrations, and been locked up a number of times for acts of war protest.
 As a consequence of one act of civil disobedience, I was once imprisoned for more than a year.
 I tend to call that long one my sabbatical, and in many ways it was — a year of reading, meditation and prayer.
-I was a guest of the State of Wisconsin in 1969-1970 as a result of being one of fourteen people who made a bonfire of thousands of draft records at a little park in downtown Milwaukee, an action meant to make it harder to force people into military service in Vietnam.
+I was a guest of the State of Wisconsin in 1969-1970 as a result of being one of fourteen people who made a bonfire of thousands of draft records at a little park in downtown Milwaukee, an action meant to make it harder to force people into involuntary military service in Vietnam.

 Yet protest and public advocacy is not something I’m drawn to by nature, though it may seem otherwise when one looks at some of the choices I’ve made and the trouble I have gotten into that I might easily have avoided.
 I dislike being part of crowds even when I agree with what they are crowding together about.
 I have an aversion to slogans.
 My vocational ambitions as a young man included being a park ranger and, later on, joining a monastic community.
 Instead I became a writer, which is a line of work that has a monkish side to it.
-And perhaps there is still a fragment of park ranger lodged within me, in that normally I start the day with a walk in the park near our home and sometimes putting trash in trash cans.
+And perhaps there is still a fragment of park ranger lodged within me, in that normally I start the day with a walk in the park near our home and sometimes putting any trash I find along the way in trash cans.

 Part of my aversion to protest is probably linked to having been what used to be called “a red diaper baby.”
 That is to say my parents were Communists.
-For part of my childhood, the FBI took a great deal of interest in our family.
+For much of my childhood, the FBI took a great deal of interest in our family.
 Dad was in prison for nearly half-a-year when I was eleven.
 Such things leave a mark on kids.
 In my case, a life of political invisibility seemed to me a life worth having.
 It’s not that I disagreed with my parents’ beliefs and opinions, to the extent that I understood them.
 In fact there was a lot to agree with — opposition to racism, wanting a society in which people were not treated as Kleenex-like disposable objects, a society in which no one was left to freeze to death on the sidewalks.
 But their Marxist ideology never appealed to me.
 When I was high school student, trying to get an idea of what Marxism was all about, I did some reading but found Marxist writers mind-numbing.
-Also I was unable to embrace a core element of Marxism, materialism.
-The insistence that nothing exists which does not exist materially didn’t explain to me why beauty is so important or the mystery of having a soul.
+Also I was unable to embrace a core element of Marxism: materialism.
+The insistence that nothing exists which does not exist materially didn’t explain to me why beauty is so important or the mystery of having a soul or the phenomenon of love.
 When, about the same time in my life, I read Doctor Zhivago, it brought home to me the brutality that is an essential element in any violent revolution, Communist or otherwise.